-Messrs Jean-Philippe Coulier and Michael Lising, independent directors, are both on the boards of MCB Factors and MCB Group.
-However, they have no executive nor any controlling powers on either MCB Factors or MCB Group and it is unlikely that any potential conflict of interest will arise.
-Therefore their judgement and decisions relating to the affairs of MCB Factors are purely professional and in the best interest of the Company.
+Messrs Jean-Philippe Coulier and Michael Lising, independent directors, are both on the boards of MCB Factors Ltd and MCB Group Ltd. Mr Jean-Philippe Coulier is also independent director on the Board of Fincorp Investment Ltd. However, the Directors have no executive nor any controlling powers on MCB Factors, MCB Group or Fincorp.
+It is unlikely that any potential conflict of interest will arise.
+Therefore, their judgement and decisions relating to the affairs of MCB Factors are purely professional and in the best interest of the Company.